AlexMercedCoder/tutorialblog/content/blog/2022/4/04-2022-mongoosejs-cheatsheet.md

 ## The Mongoose URI

 URI stands for Universal Resource Identifier, a string that allows applications to send messages to other applications.
-We use HTTP URIs all the time in the form of the URLs to our favorite website.
+We use HTTP URIs all the time in the form of the URLs to our favorite websites.
 The pattern is as follows:

 `protocol://username:password@host:port/resource?query=string&key=value`

 - `protocol://` the type of message being sent such as `https://`, `mongodb://`, `postgresql://`

-- `username:password@` the username and password if one is needed for the target, typically needed for databases since most web pages are open to the public.
+- `username:password@` the username and password if one is needed for the target, typically needed for databases since most web pages are open to the public usually not used websites.

-- `host` this would be the domain and subdomains with it that are an alias for an IP address of server that hosts the destination application (`localhost` for example is an alias for `127.0.0.1` which is the machine your currently using.
+- `host` this would be the domain and subdomains that may come with it that are an alias for an IP address of the server that hosts the destination application (`localhost` for example is an alias for `127.0.0.1` which is the machine your currently using.

-- `port` every server can receive message on different ports numbered up to 65535 (the highest unsigned 16-bit integer).
+- `port` every server can receive messages on different ports numbered up to 65535 (the highest unsigned 16-bit integer).
 You generally don't type a port for URLs because browsers know `http` traffic goes to port 80 and `https` traffic goes to port 443.
 Most databases have a default port they run on `mongodb -> 27017 | postgresql -> 5432 | mysql -> 3306`

 - `/resource` tell the receiving application what resources to access at the destination.
-For web applications this usually a particular web page, file, or JSON data.
-For database application this usually refers to the particular database being accessed.
+For web applications this is usually a particular web page, file, or JSON data.
+For database applications this usually refers to the particular database being accessed.

 - `?query=string&key=value` this is the query string which can be used to pass additional info like data from a form or database configurations.